wjsun357/fcpn/README.md

 *Authors*: Fei Liu, Wujie Sun, Yexuan Sun, Yuchen Zhou, Shijing Zhu, and Zhijie Zhang.
 ## News
 2018-08-31 The first version of FCPN is finished and internally used.<br>
-2018-12-05 New stable version of FCPN is released.
+2018-12-05 New stable version of FCPN is released.<br>
 2018-12-22 A beta version that supports Linux is released.
 ## Table of Contents
 - [Background and Introduction](#background-and-introduction)